Sparse Higher Order \v{C}ech Filtrations: A sparse simplicial filtration

-\subparagraph{Discretization of the radius.} The filtration $\mathcal{S}$ is challenging to compute, due to the freezing of lenses.
+The filtration $\sparsefiltration$ is challenging to compute, due to the freezing of lenses.
 We elaborate on these issues in Section~\ref{sec:algorithm}.
-We now define a variant of $\mathcal{S}$ which is easier to compute and also is $(1+\epsilon)$-interleaved with the $k$-fold filtration.
+We now define a variant of $\sparsefiltration$ which is easier to compute and still is an $(1+\epsilon)$-homotopy-interleaved with the $k$-fold filtration.